 Darrel Huff is married to Andrea and they have three children, one daughter and two sons.
 He works as an ophthalmologist who primarily does cataract surgeries.
 He joined the Bethesda board in 2011.

 Ian Stuart joined the Bethesda Board in 2017 and has been named as a Director on the board.
-He and his wife, Antoinette work side by side as Ian serves as the Pastor for the Pretoria North Baptist Church.
+He and his wife, Antoinette work side by side as Ian serves as the Pastor for the Scottburgh Baptist Church in Kwa-zulu, Natal.
 Ian and Antoinette have one son.

 BOMSA Director & Vice Chairman

 Josh Reasoner serves at Calvary Church of Valparasio, Indiana as the Pastor of Family Ministries.
 He joined the Bethesda Board in October, 2011 and he and his wife, Christy have three children.

 Ronald Kalifungwa is the senior pastor of Lusaka Baptist Church in Lusaka, Zambia.
 Pastor Kalifungwa serves as a member and director of Bethesda Outreach and joined the Bethesda board in March, 2004.
 He and his wife, Sarah have three children.

 BOMSA Member (treasurer) and Director

 Janet Cooper has been a long-time friend to Bethesda Outreach and has assisted in setting up some entrepreneurial projects as well as encouraging our children in their future plans.
 She currently works at Investec Bank as their Head of Operations, Group Marketing.
 She joined the Bethesda board in 2016.